phaustin/climate_students_eoas/_sources/courseware/assignments/assignment4-rcm-feedback.md

 *This exercise just repeats what we did in the lecture notes.
 You want to ensure that you can reproduce the same results before starting the next question, because you will need these results below.*

-Following the lecture notes on climate sensitivity, do the following:
+Following the [lecture notes on climate sensitivity](https://brian-rose.github.io/ClimateLaboratoryBook/courseware/sensitivity-feedback.html), do the following:

 - set up a single-column radiative-convective model with specific humidity taken from the CESM control simulation
 - Run this control model out to equilibrium
-- Using a clone of the control model, calculate the stratosphere-adjusted radiative forcing $\Delta R$.
+- Using a clone of the control model, double the atmospheric CO$_2$ and calculate the _stratosphere-adjusted radiative forcing_ $\Delta R$.
-- Using another model clone, timestep the model out to equilibrium **with fixed specific humidity**
+- Using another model clone with doubled CO$_2$, timestep the model out to equilibrium. _For this calculation, do not modify the specific humidity as we are assuming that there is no change in the water vapor distribution as the climate warms._
-- Calculate the no-feedback Equilibrium Climate Sensitivity (ECS)
+- Calculate the no-feedback Equilibrium Climate Sensitivity (ECS). _Recall that this is a number in Kelvin._
-- Also calculate the no-feedback climate response parameter $\lambda_0$
+- Also calculate the no-feedback climate response parameter $\lambda_0$ in W m$^{-2}$ K$^{-1}$.

 Verify and show that you get the same results as we did in the lecture notes.